What is Accelerated Depreciation?

 #1 – Declining Balance Method of Depreciation

-Under this declining balance method, a constant rate of depreciation is applied to an asset’s book value each year, which results in accelerated depreciation (higher depreciation values in the early years of the life of an asset).
-Most commonly used is the rate of depreciation is 2X of the straight-line method known as a double-declining depreciation method.
+Under this declining balance method, a constant rate of depreciation is applied to an asset's book value each year, which results in accelerated depreciation (higher depreciation values in the early years of the life of an asset).
+The most commonly used depreciation rate is 2X of the straight-line method known as a double-declining depreciation method.

 The basic formula to calculate depreciation using the double-declining method is